SYYYanyangyu/Noodles.LnEn/README.md

 **Purpose:**

--i.
-Language is information, and information is everything.
+i.
+Language is information, and information is everything. ii.
+Interest iii.
+Likes coding and sharing iv. ...
--ii.
-Interest
--iii.
-Likes coding and sharing
--iv. ...

 **Project Function:**